 Survey question examples

 When creating questions for your answers you should think about what type of question to ask.
-Category questions, single answer questions, multiple choice, ranking or open text questions.
-The type of questions format you use will affect the answers you receive and also determine the type of analysis you can do.
+Category questions, single-answer questions, multiple choice, ranking, or open-text questions.
+The type of question format you use will affect the answers you receive and also determine the type of analysis you can do.

 The simplest survey question—and the only question you’ll usually use in a poll—is a Yes/No question.
 You’ll ask a question, then have two options: Yes and No. This type of question gives you an answer in black and white but it does not account for anyone who is in between.
 It forces your respondent to choose.
 This may not always be the best case for survey questions, use it wisely.

-If you need more data than a yes/no answer gives, a multiple choice question is what you need.
-It allows your respondant to pick just one option but has more variety and the ability to add in an ‘other’ selection.
+If you need more data than a yes/no answer gives, a multiple-choice question is what you need.
+It allows your respondent to pick just one option but has more variety and the ability to add in an ‘other’ selection.

-If you would like to have various answers to one questions then a multiple choice-type question where you can work the magic.
+If you would like to have various answers to one question then multiple choice-type questions where you can work the magic.
 Checkbox questions add that flexibility.
 Add as many answers as you want, and respondents can pick as many answers to the question as they want.

-Drop-down questions work much like a multiple choice question—you have several different possible answers, and respondents can only choose one option.
+Drop-down questions work much like multiple-choice questions—you have several different possible answers, and respondents can only choose one option.
 This is a great option if you have many choices that they can choose from and keeps your survey neat.
 A great practice is to list the answers in order, perhaps from Smallest to largest.

-Ranking scale questions look like a multiple choice question with the answers in a horizontal line instead of a list.
-These types of questions are great way to gather a more precise view of how people are feeling.
+Ranking scale questions look like multiple choice questions with the answers in a horizontal line instead of a list.
+These types of questions are great ways to gather a more precise view of how people are feeling.
 Using a scale from 1 – 5 / 1-10 or another scale ranging from “strongly disagree” to “Strongly Disagree”, or from “I really dislike” to “ I really like”.

-For questions which you require direct feedback, or personal data like names this is your go to type of question.
+For questions for which you require direct feedback or personal data like names, this is your go to type of question.
 Either a small text box or a large paragraph space text box size is usually available.
 This is great for questions which you want to get more context around how your customers are feeling about a certain topic, product or engagement they have had with you.

-Following these simple steps you will be able to understand the right time in your customer journey to send your your survey.
-What are the right questions to ask in the various stage and in turn give you more relevant and accurate data.
-As with any platform you are able to create the various survey question formats on just as you can with Ungapped.
+Following these simple steps, you will be able to understand the right time in your customer journey to send your survey.
+What are the right questions to ask in the various stage and in turn give you more relevant and accurate data?
+As with any platform you are able to create the various survey question formats just as you can with Ungapped.
 All the best with your forms and surveys!